-Spondylolisthesis is a spinal disorder in which one or more vertebrae become displaced toward the front of the body, usually in the lumbar spine (lower back), and commonly following a fracture.
+Spondylolisthesis is a spinal disorder in which one or more vertebrae become displaced toward the front of the body, usually in the lumbar spine (lower back), commonly following a fracture.
 Any movement or activity that causes pressure on the vertebrae can cause its onset, such as improper bending or lifting, gymnastics, or high-impact sports.
-However, spondylolisthesis is generally classified in 5 different types: isthmic (low-grade, from a slip or fracture), degenerative (resulting from arthritis or joint remodeling), traumatic (rare, from acute fracture), pathologic (damage resulting from disease or tumor), and dysplastic (rare, from congenital malformation).

-Treatment can be either surgical, or non-invasive.
-A combination of non-steroidal anti-inflammatory drugs (NSAIDs) and physical therapy can often help manage pain or swelling.
+Treatment for spondylolisthesis can be either surgical or noninvasive.
+A combination of nonsteroidal anti-inflammatory drugs (NSAIDs) and physical therapy can often help manage pain or swelling.